 so we believe our archive is a unique resource that should be widely available.

 Our full Index is downloadable from the link at the top of our Downloads page —

 The Index is an Excel-type spreadsheet, to simplify maintenance and searches.
-Each physical resource (book, CD, map, whatever) most usually carries a sticky PROPERTY-OF label marked with a structured nine-character reference-id, whilst computer filenames are prefixed with such a reference-id too.
+Each physical resource (book, CD, map, whatever) usually carries a sticky PROPERTY-OF label marked with a structured nine-character Reference-id (in Column G), whilst computer filenames are prefixed with their Ref-ID too.